-Istanbul is a living history with city walls, mosques, palaces and museums.
+Istanbul is living history with city walls, mosques, palaces and museums.
 You don’t need to go too far to be able to witness this history and feel the nostalgia.
-Because, every place of Istanbul has a cross section from historical events.
+Because every place of Istanbul has a cross-section from historical events.
 Here are the places, focus of interest by tourists in Istanbul.

 You can visit these places before or after hair transplant surgery in Istanbul, Turkey.

 Our doctors in Diamond Hair Clinic Istanbul, Turkey advise you that there is no problem for you to visit around before or after hair transplant surgery.
-You are just recommended to have rest on the day of operation and not to leave hotel.
-But, you can make tour around the city only after one day from the operation; otherwise, there is a possibility of edema (swollen face) even little.
+You are just recommended to have rest on the day of operation and not to leave the hotel.
+But, you can take a tour around the city only after one day from the operation; otherwise, there is a possibility of oedema (swollen face) even little.

 You can also visit the historical sites listed below before hair transplantation in Istanbul or you can enjoy the famous Turkish baths (Cemberlitas, Hürrem Sultan Bath, GS historical Bath), and have peeling, sauna and massage.
 Since bathing, sauna and pool after hair transplant surgery is not recommended for 1 month.

 We recommend you have a good rest for 1 day before hair transplant surgery in Istanbul and stay away from entertainment centres.
 Alcohol use is completely prohibited and even you are advised to reduce smoking and tobacco products as much as possible before surgery.

 Places you can visit in Istanbul after hair transplant: